-Sadly, the well-known 'Deasland' homestead, located on the Barton Highway, is one of the properties slated for demolition as a result of the 'Mr Fluffy' asbestos disaster.
+Sadly, the well-known 'Deasland' homestead, located on the Barton Highway, has been demolished as a result of the 'Mr Fluffy' asbestos disaster.

 It was Ginninderra storekeeper, George Harcourt, who built and first occupied the six-room, single-story timber homestead with its distinctive verandahs and iron roof.
 'Deasland' was completed for the Harcourts by local contractors, Lazarus and Holland in 1893.
 Harcourt was born in 1842 at Edgbaston and seems to have named his homestead after 'Deasland Farm' in Worcestershire, where his parents were married in 1819.
 But Harcourt only enjoyed his new home for a short time.
 He died at Christmas in 1893.

 George Harcourt made a valuable contribution to the community during his time at Ginninderra, having started working in the district as William Davis' bookkeeper around 1860.
 He was not just the storekeeper and postmaster, but also farmed in the district, became a notable local cricketer and was prominent in civic affairs.
 His widow, Millicent Harcourt (nee Ward) and children, continued to occupy the homestead and run the 685-acre property until the land was resumed in 1913 for the new Federal Capital Territory.
 This was a development which the family tried in vain to resist.

 Two short-term tenants occupied Deasland after the Harcourts.
 These were Ted Boreham in 1913 and Joseph Burgoyne in 1915.
 The following year John and Edith Edmonds became the lessees.
 Like the Harcourts, the Edmonds family became popular in the district.
 When they moved to Burrowa in 1927, they were sent off in fine style by the Ginninderrans.
 One of the Edmonds children, Stanley Edmonds, who was born at Deasland in 1918, served with the Royal Air Force and died in battle over Jutland in 1944.